Shalhevet Freier

 In the 1947–1949 Palestine war, he commanded the "Yerucham" intelligence unit in Jerusalem, and later joined the staff of the Foreign Ministry as an intelligence officer.
 As a result of a professional difference of opinion with his superiors he left and resumed his studies at the university.
-During this time, he worked as a journalist writing a column for the Jerusalem Post.
+During this time, he worked as a journalist writing a column for The Jerusalem Post.
 Between 1953 and 1954, after completing his bachelor's degree at the Hebrew University, he became the director of the "Emet" unit of the Ministry of Defense, which ultimately developed into Rafael Advanced Defense Systems Ltd.

 Between 1956 and 1959, Freier served as the scientific advisor to the Israeli embassy in Paris.
 In this capacity, he played a leading role in the scientific cooperation between the French and Israeli governments in initiating atomic research in Israel.
 Between 1960 and 1966, he continued studying physics at the Weizmann Institute, completing his master's degree, and working towards a doctorate.
 In 1967 he was appointed vice-president of the Weizmann Institute.

 In 1970, Freier was appointed director of the atomic reactor in Nahal Soreq and, a year later, director general of the Israel Atomic Energy Commission, serving in this capacity until 1976.
 During the Yom Kippur War, he was summoned to the office of Prime Minister Golda Meir by Defense Minister Moshe Dayan, who recommended a show of Israel's atomic ability – a recommendation that was never accepted.

 From 1981 until his death, Freier was the head of the political department of the Israel Atomic Energy Commission.

-In 1971, Freier initiated the establishment of Israel's first Hi-Tech Science Park between Rechovot and Nes Tziona.
+In 1971, Freier initiated the establishment of Israel's first Hi-Tech Science Park between Rehovot and Nes Tziona.

 Freier chaired the Israeli group of Pugwash Conferences on Science and World Affairs and served on the Pugwash Council.